 How do you do surf and turf, Carmel-style?
-You get a reservation at 7D Steakhouse, and enjoy!
+You get a reservation at Seventh & Dolores Steakhouse, and enjoy!

 Set in a former bank building, the modern decor and colorful art feel like a spot you’d see more frequently in downtown LA or in San Francisco’s SOMA neighborhood.
-But the sustainable seafood and the fact they’re the only exclusive Niman Ranch steak house in the country proves that they’re serious about their ingredients too.
+But the proper cocktails, sustainable local seafood, and the fact they’re the only exclusive Niman Ranch steak house in the country proves that they’re serious about their ingredients too.

-Go ready to eat at order whatever sounds best.
-Just be sure to at least try one of their standout dishes like the hand-cut steak tartare, the drowning crab cake, or the glazed pork chop.
+Go ready to eat and order whatever sounds best, though the obvious choice is a steak with one of their many side sauces (from classics like Bordelaise or Blue Cheese to Barrel Aged Ponzo or XO Sauce).
+Be sure to also try at least try one of their standout dishes like the hand-cut steak tartare, the drowning crab cake, or the glazed pork chop.

 7D Steakhouse, 7th Ave & Dolores, Carmel-By-The-Sea